 Study abroad and off-campus programs

 Students are away from campus for up to 16 weeks during fall or spring.
-Semester programs can come in many shapes and forms, including student exchanges, university enrollment abroad, full-time internships, or sponsored study abroad programs through a private educational organization.
+Semester programs include student exchanges, university enrollment abroad, full-time internships, or sponsored study abroad programs through a private educational organization.

-Many spring semester programs may also incorporate Augustana’s J-Term as they often begin in January.
-If desired a student can also apply for both a fall and spring to complete a full academic year abroad program.
+Many spring semester programs also may incorporate Augustana’s J-term, as they often begin in January.
+Student also can apply for both fall and spring to complete a full academic year abroad program.

-J-term programs have Augustana faculty lead a group of 10-30 students on 1-3 weeks of travel.
-Some programs contain all the required coursework in the designated January J-Term period, others pair a January course with a fall semester on-campus course, and a few are not in January at all, combining on-campus coursework in spring semester with a 2-3 week travel program in June.
+Augustana faculty lead J-term programs of groups of 10-30 students on one to three weeks of travel.
+Some programs contain all the required coursework in the designated J-term period.
+Others pair a January course with a fall semester on-campus course.
+A few are not in January at all, combining on-campus coursework in spring semester with a two or three week travel program in June.

-Each J-Term program will typically offer between 4-6 credits, with a single course or department designation, so J-Term courses will be more focused and field-specific than summer or semester study away.
+J-term programs typically offer between four to six credits, with a single course or department designation, so J-term courses will be more focused and field-specific than summer or semester study away.

-A typical summer program will provide between 4-8 credits.
-Most summer programs will be treated as transfer credit and will not include Augustana tuition charges, though students will need to register their program with Augustana’s International Programs Office in order to earn transfer credit or Augie Choice funding.
+A typical summer program will provide between four to eight credits.
+Most summer programs will be treated as transfer credit and will not include Augustana tuition charges, though students will need to register their program with Augustana’s Office of International Programs in order to earn transfer credit or Augie Choice funding.